jlwakeley/ClassiTag/README.md

 - `logging`: Standard library for logging messages.
 - `click`: A command-line interface creation kit.
 - `Pillow`: Python Imaging Library (PIL) for image processing.
-- `pyinstaller`: For executable creation.
+- `pyinstaller`: For executable creation if use requires evironment where python or dependency installation is unavailable.

 ## Notes